xsf/xmpp.org/content/pages/community/events.md

 ## XMPP Summits

 The XSF organizes periodic in-person gatherings in order to coordinate high-bandwidth conversations, interop testing, brainstorming and planning, and to conduct other XSF business face-to-face.
 Attending a summit for the first time or considering to do so?
-This may be helpfull: [XMPP summits for dummies](https://wiki.xmpp.org/web/XMPP_summits_for_dummies)
+This may be helpful: [XMPP summits for dummies](https://wiki.xmpp.org/web/XMPP_summits_for_dummies)

 * [XMPP Summit 23, Brussels, Belgium](/community/events/summit23)